-That Penal Code Section really has to do with unlawful intercourse with a minor.
-So, if you’re an adult and you engage in some sort of intercourse with a minor, somebody under the age of 18, you can be charged with statutory rape pursuant to Penal Code Section 261.5.
+That Penal Code Section has to do with unlawful intercourse with a minor.
+So, if you're an adult and you engage in some intercourse with a minor, somebody under the age of 18, you can be charged with statutory rape under Penal Code Section 261.5.
 Then you start getting into issues of:

 - how old the minor is;

 - is there a 10-year difference between the two of you?

 That can bring on an extra enhancement that could cost you years in prison.
 One big thing you have to realize about statutory rape cases is, they're premised on the situation that the minor has consented to.

 In other words, it's part of that Penal Code Section.
 They know that the minor consented, but the point is, the minor can't lawfully consent to have sex with somebody because they're under the age of 18.

 That's why it's made into a crime.
 That's why you're potentially facing prison time, depending on the circumstances.